casper-network/docs/source/docs/casper/operators/joining.md

 Visit the [Hardware Specifications](hardware.md) section and provision your node hardware.

-## Step 2: Set Up the Node and Build Contracts {#step-2-build-contracts--set-up-the-node}
+## Step 2: Set Up the Node {#step-2-set-up-the-node}

 Follow the instructions on the [Mainnet](/operators/install-mainnet/) or [Testnet](/operators/install-testnet/) installation pages.

+## Step 3: Build the Required Contracts {#step-3-build-contracts}

-Next, use the commands below to build all the necessary contracts for bonding, retrieving rewards, and unbonding.
+Use the commands below to build all the necessary contracts for bonding, retrieving rewards, and unbonding.

-### Building Contracts {#building-contracts}

 1. Clone the casper-node repository.

 ```bash
 git clone https://github.com/casper-network/casper-node
 ```
-2. To build the contracts, make sure you have [installed Rust](/dapp-dev-guide/writing-contracts/getting-started.md#installing-rust).

-3. Use the following commands to build the contracts in release mode:
+2. Use the following commands to build the contracts in release mode.
+Make sure you have [installed Rust](/dapp-dev-guide/writing-contracts/getting-started.md#installing-rust).

 ```bash
 cd casper-node